BloodLucia/funny-emoji-maker/README.md

 ## Thanks

-Thanks to [Diu](https://github.com/ddiu8081/fluent-emoji-maker) for implementing this fun application using `solidjs` ❤️
+Thanks to [Diu](https://github.com/ddiu8081/fluent-emoji-maker) for implementing this fun application using `Solidjs` ❤️